zainnadeem786/Developer-Hub-Task-Management-Task-/README.md

 # Task Management System

 A modern Task Management System built with **Django**, designed to help users organize their tasks effectively.
-This software incorporates features such as task creation, authentication, progress tracking, filtering, task sharing with notifications, graphical analytics, and an admin-only analytics dashboard.
+This software incorporates features such as task creation, authentication, progress tracking, filtering, and a user-friendly interface.

----

 ## Features